alexalag/YouTubeCompare/README.md

 - structured annotation with a vision‑language model
 - DINOv2 embeddings + UMAP + clustering

-This allowed us to compare visual styles across all 9,568 thumbnails
+This allowed us to compare visual styles across all thumbnails.

 ---

 ## Key findings
 - Independent creators consistently achieve **higher engagement**
 - Institutional channels have shifted from long lectures to **shorter, more focused videos**
 - Independent channels use **catchier titles** (questions, numbers, hooks), while institutions stay more factual